AlexJReid/blog/content/posts/reframe-host-page.md

 The first argument to the event handler function is `cofx` with some destructuring to pull out `db` and `host-page-config`, the latter being made available through `inject-cofx` before the function.
 This adds the co-effect we registered in the previous section.

 As you can see, the configuration from the host page has been added at `:host-page-config`.
-It would probably be better practice to be more selective about the permitted keys and maybe also enforce it with a spec.
+It would be better practice to be more selective about the permitted keys and maybe also enforce it with a spec.

 ## Wrap up